masoudsoroush/DATA-690-WANG/Assignments/Project/Project.md

  * How has the prevalence rate of obesity evolved during the past three decades in U.S. among men and women?
  * What is the latest prevalence rate of underweight (*i.e.* proportion of persons in a population who are underweight) in U.S. among men and women?
  * How has the prevalence rate of underweight evolved during the past three decades in U.S. among men and women?
  * How is the situation in other industrialized countries?
-We will try to answer all the above questions for some of the industrialized countries and find the relative situation of U.S. among the industrialized countries.
+We will answer all the above questions for G7 countries and find the relative situation of U.S. among the G7 countries.

 ## Data Source